ndthanhdev/ndthanhdev.github.io-archived/src/pages/cv.md

 **SAP HANA Cockpit - Analytics Builder**
 _Analytics Builder is a graphical SQL design studio to enable flexible queries on top of tables_

-- Reduced 75% rendering time by implementing grunt task helps packing frontend source and libraries
+- Reduced 75% rendering time by implementing Grunt task that helps packing frontend source and libraries
 - Develop and test UI/UX with UI5

 **Open Bucket**